-- Establish yourself and/or your company as experts in your industry by getting written content published online or in local print publications.
-"Keep your articles informative, not promotional, and relevant to the readership of the publication you're pitching to," Allen advises.
+- Establish yourself and/or your company as experts in your industry by getting written content published.
+“Keep your articles informative, not promotional, and relevant to the readership of the publication you’re pitching to,” Allen advises.

 - Find other opportunities to educate your target customers, such as giving talks at local clubs or organizations in your field.